recursion-ninja/mono-traversable-keys/README.md

  * traversing with a key
  * zipping with a key

-This package is the extension of two other popular libraries, [`mono-traversable`](http://hackage.haskell.org/package/mono-traversable) and [`keys`](http://hackage.haskell.org/package/keys), designed to provided the functionality of the `keys` package to the monomorphic containers enhanced by the `mono-trversable` package.
+This package is the extension of two other popular libraries, [`mono-traversable`](http://hackage.haskell.org/package/mono-traversable) and [`keys`](http://hackage.haskell.org/package/keys), designed to provided the functionality of the `keys` package to the monomorphic containers enhanced by the `mono-traversable` package.